 I think that QMMP is a player that behaves closer to Winamp than Audacious.
 Both can read Winamp skins, although I’ve found some skins that QMMP can read, but Audacious can’t.
 The CPU usage is the only reason I don’t like it; I’ve tried some tips, but none of them works.
 I hope updating to a newer version does the trick.

 I now enjoy Audacious more in its Winamp Classic interface.
 It’s not as lightweight as I expected it to be, but it’s still a good Winamp alternative for Linux.
 I still can’t find a Project M plugin for it though, so the Winamp feeling is not complete.
-The plugins, although useful, are also not par with the wide selection of plugins Winamp has.
+The plugins, although useful, are also not on par with the wide selection of plugins Winamp has.

 Here you can find Winamp Classic (.wsz, .zip) skins.:

-When I finished this post, I finally noticed that I’m struggling to read what’s on the player window on both QMMP and Audacious.
+When I finished this post, I finally realized that I’m struggling to read what’s on the player window on both QMMP and Audacious.
 Fortunately, they also have Double Size feature (Meta+D and CTRL+D, respectively).

 Double-sized Audacious with Neoclassic skin.